 Our Formation Classes for all ages begin at 9:30 on Sunday mornings, but most folks come around 9:00 for something to eat and to have coffee or tea.
 The folks who attend the 8:15 a.m. "quiet service" are getting out and most stay for a cup of coffee and many go to the adult Christian Formation class.
 Just come.
 We are not a huge place, and everyone is friendly.
 We also offer classes for Children from pre-school through High School.
 A friendly welcome is assured to your child even if they have never been to church before.
 Click on either children or teensto see our offerings.

 After Sunday School, worship begins at 10:30.
-After the opening processional and a few prayers Fr.
-Mark will invite the children to go with Miss Becky to Children’s chapel.
+After the opening processional and a few prayers young children will be invited to go with Miss Becky to Children’s chapel.
 Children ages Pre- Kindergarten through 3rd grade go to a brief service made just for children during the first half of worship, then return just before the communion.
 They will hear the same lessons as the parents and older children.

 Protestant or Catholic?